Susan Gast | Author, Blogger at Easy Food Dehydrating, Beesville Books, and A New Sober You

 Kiwanna's Video

-In the video above, Kiwanna (from Kiwanna's Kitchen) does a great demo and suggests that when you see brown patches of eggs while in the dehydrating process, they need flipping over and drying out for another 2 to 4 hours (at 140°F).
+In the video above, Kiwanna (from Kiwanna's Kitchen) says that when you see brown patches of eggs while in the dehydrating process, they need flipping over and drying out for another 2 to 4 hours (at 140°F).

 Kiwanna's Tip: After your eggs are dry, grind them up.
 She then puts the ground-up eggs back on her clean Nesco trays and dries them more.
 She also states to add oxygen absorbers into the jars before drawing out the air.
 I couldn't agree more.